 Babysitters

-If you are thinking about asking your older child to look after their younger brother or sister you should make sure that they are happy to do so and that they are aware of their responsibilities.
+If you are thinking about asking your older child to look after their younger brother or sister you should make sure they are happy to do so and they are aware of their responsibilities.

 What you can do to keep your child safe when you are using a babysitter